shawngraham/hist3812-f22/content/syllabus/schedule.md

 + Sept 7: **Praelude**.
 Introducing the course, its themes, and how everything works.
 A summary will be posted [here](supports/sept7) afterwards.
   + [Complete this tutorial level before the Sept 12 meeting](https://shawngraham.github.io/hist3812-tutorial-level/src/)
+  + OPTIONAL: Download and install the [Obsidian](https://obsidian.md) thinking and note-taking environment; open that and explore the 'help' vault to get a sense of what's going on.
+    + You can open this [course handbook](#) vault in Obsidian; it contains a number of useful plugins and templates.
+When it asks you if you trust the author of the notebook, say YES.
+Then hit the `x` to close the info box.

 A template for a 'game design document' by Rosa Carbo-Mascarell can be found [here](https://glamorous-save-06a.notion.site/Game-design-template-0132383574dd4c2dbff5d14e3a90761c).
 Information about 'paradata' can be found [here, section 4.6](http://www.londoncharter.org/principles/documentation.html).
 Look over all the course materials and start thinking now about your unessay.
 More information is available on the [assessment](/syllabus/assessment) page.